-Zoom H6 Six-Track Portable Recorder — For in-person recording I use the H6 with simple stage mics (below).
+Zoom H6 Six-Track Portable Recorder — For in-person recording, I use the H6 with simple stage mics (below).
 For recording 2-4-person interviews, it’s easier to use than the older H4n model.
 Pro tip: ALWAYS put in new batteries for every important interview.
 I use simple earbuds for sound checks and set up.

-Shure SM58-LC Cardioid Vocal Microphone without Cable — Thanks to Bryan Callen (pg TK) for introducing me to these.
+Shure SM58-LC Cardioid Vocal Microphone without Cable — Thanks to Bryan Callen for introducing me to these.
 I’ve tried all sorts of fancy lavalier mics, booms, etc. For my money, nothing beats these old-school stage mics for in-person podcasting.
 You could throw them against a wall and they’d probably be fine.
 Some people use mic stands to hold them, but I do not.
 I prefer to let/make guests hold them, as they’re less likely to lean away.
 Sound levels (volume) are therefore more consistent, requiring less fussing in post-production.

 XLR 3 Pin Microphone Cable (6 feet) — To connect the Shure SM58-LC microphone to the H6 Zoom recorder.
 Don’t cut corners here.
 In my limited experience, if anything is going to go wrong (and undetected until too late), it’ll be a loose fitting on one of these.
+Have extras.

-Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone — This is my go-to travel mic for all phone interviews.
+Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone — This is my go-to travel mic for all remote interviews.
 It can also be used for recording intros, sponsor reads, etc. with Quicktime.
 I will often mail guests this mic via Amazon Prime if they need one, as it has the best bang-for-the-buck value I’ve found.
 Be sure to use a foam ball windscreen or “pop filter.”